tristen/tristen.github.com/_posts/2013-04-10-a-filename.md

 ![Show Package Contents osx](http://cl.ly/image/431x2V1m3m3g/screenshot_2012-11-05Screen%20Shot%202012-11-05%20at%208.02.40%20PM.png)

 The main application structure is in `Contents > Resources` and it's here you'll find files that resemble [TileMill's master branch](https://github.com/mapbox/tilemill).
 Have a look at how TileMill is structured.
-Like a traditional Backbone application the components that make up routing, data retrieval, or rendering are neatly decoupled and added as single files in respective _controllers_, _models_, and _views_ directories.
+Like a traditional Backbone application the components that make up routing, data retrieval, or rendering are neatly decoupled and added as sing files in respective _controllers_, _models_, and _views_ directories.
 Depending on what you want to do with your plugin, it's these files you'll likely want to scan through.

 ## Setting up your Work Environment